OpenBMB/MiniCPM-V/README.md

 </div>

-**OmniLMM** is a family of open-source large multimodal models (LMMs) that are adept at vision & language modeling.
-This model processes both images and text inputs and delivers high-quality text outputs.
-We release two distinct versions of OmniLMM that are targeted at **strong performance and efficient deployment**:
+**OmniLMM** is a family of open-source large multimodal models (LMMs) adept at vision & language modeling.
+The model processes images and text inputs and delivers high-quality text outputs.
+We release two featured versions of OmniLMM that are targeted at **strong performance and efficient deployment**:

 - **OmniLMM-12B**: Leading performance among comparable-sized models on multiple benchmarks.

-- **OmniLMM-3B**: Perfect for deployment on edge devices with promising performance.
+- **OmniLMM-3B**: Pioneer edge device multi-modal conversation with promising performance.

 ## Contents